exosolarplanet/123-ASP-BornIn/README.md

 * Gradle 7.3+

 #### Deployment
-All infrastructure configuration needed for deploying this application can be found in [this repository](https://github.com/exosolarplanet/terraform-config).
-The main components are:
+Deployment can be only made through creating a new Github release which will trigger the deployment workflow.
+All infrastructure configuration of this application can be found in [this repository](https://github.com/exosolarplanet/terraform-config).
+The main components include:
 * App Engine
 * Cloud SQL